The Baleboostah's Guide to Super Bowl Snacks

 • Nirvana Chicken Wings: Chef Tina Wasserman named these wings nirvana “because they transport you to paradise.”
 Their coating of mango chutney, coconut, scallions and peanuts definitely sound like nirvana!

 • Easy Sweet and Sour Brisket: This recipe is actually so easy to prepare that it only includes three ingredients!
-Make this dish several days in advance, serve it sliced in its gravy, and watch it disappear.
+Make this dish several days in advance, serve it in its gravy, and watch it disappear.

-• Tuscan Biscotti: Forget the football-shaped sheet cake.
+• Tuscan Biscotti: Forget the football-shaped cake.
 Your guests will love how perfect this cookie is for dipping into hot coffee or tea.